Peter Andrews (scientist)

 In 2004, Andrews was appointed an Officer of the Order of Australia (AO) "for service to scientific research, particularly drug design, and to the development of an Australian research-based pharmaceutical industry".
-He is a member of the governing council of the RiAus (Royal Institution of Australia), and was elected a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 1995.
+He is a member of the governing council of the Royal Institution of Australia, and was elected a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 1995.

+Andrews was named as a Queensland Great in 2024.